I was having a conversation with an esteemed friend recently.

 At times, don’t we all?

-A former investment banker, he spent only a short while in this role until the death of his father decreed he was ‘the one’ to control and manage several thousand acres, including farms, numerous dwellings, and … a mine … not forgetting the mine …
+As a former investment banker, he had spent only a short while in the role until the death of his father decreed that he was ‘the one’ to control and manage several thousand acres, including farms, numerous dwellings, and … a mine … not forgetting the mine …

 So, why so wistful?